Ninetalesgh/dndcampaign/vault/dm/session_notes/session_05.md

 Some: [Fire Mephit (1/2)](dm/monsters.md#fire-mephit)

 Souls of all the players deceiced people appear with some trigger, they get introduced with a positive memory, and execute in a cursed way.
-Ayra -> a child? maybe the goblins she killed?
-[TODO] Name of the goblin she shot dead someone she remembers?
-  - telling her she can never go back to the heavens, something about their damnation [TODO] Kal -> His whole tribe how his coming of age ceremony looked?
+Kal -> His whole tribe
+  how his coming of age ceremony looked?
   - telling him he is a disappointment, not able to save them.
 Kazimir -> His father (because his mother isn't dead yet) how he looked, a childhood memory?
-  - He yells at him about how much he's one of 'them' and your own father is just cattle to you?' (maybe that's too direct [TODO])
+  - He yells at him about how much he's one of 'them' and how you're just going to use him just like your mother and the rest of them?'
 Mufi -> Adam
   a good memory playing or studying together.
   - He yells at Mufi about how noone likes him and he hates him.
 Nyari -> His mentory?
 Monastery?
+Ayra -> Someone she remembers, an important person from her past?
+- She is lonely, no soul with her, because she sold them all for her powers?

 [TODO] Engine Build.
 How it works, how it suppresses magic, etc.
+It's Abjuration Magic with a strong essence of Necromancy
 - General Monsters:
 [Air Mephit (1/2)](dm/monsters.md#air-mephit)
 [Steam Mephit (1/2)](dm/monsters.md#steam-mephit)